mipearson/gofer/README.md

   * Ensure that your user can ssh as itself to localhost using the key in `~/.ssh/id_rsa`.
   * Run `rspec spec` or `bundle install && rake spec`

+## Contributing

+Contributions should be via pull request.
+Please add tests and a note in the `README.md` for new functionality.
+Please use 1.8.7-compatiable syntax.

 ## TODO

   * ls, exists?, directory? should use sftp if available rather than shell commands